Farm carefully breeds quality Romneys and select

 caring for the land in general.
 Nature's miracle herb garlic

-figures heavily in the sheep management plan, and many of
+figures heavily in the management plan, and many of

-the sheep have even come to like it!
+the animals have even come to like it!

 Intensive rotational grazing is a major factor in

 eliminating the use of chemicals.
-The sheep graze pastures
+The animals graze pastures

 intensively for short periods of time, and then they are